Letter from the Artistic & Executive Director

 This program traces the deep bond between music and the natural world.
 From the rhythms of the sea to the fertility of the soil, from the breath of wind to the resonance of the human soul, music arises as a reflection of nature’s living forces.
 Music, like nature, is born of cycles — of growth, transformation, and renewal.
 Through this journey, music reminds us that human creativity is inseparable from the elements that sustain life.
 The program invites audiences to hear the sea, soil, and soul not as metaphors alone, but as vital presences within the soundscape—reminders that music is not apart from nature but follows its pathways, amplifies its voices, and keeps us attuned to its rhythms.

-The Rites of Spring Music Festival, in collaboration with Stony Brook University Opera, has launched a new initiative Opera Talents for Change: Music, Management, and Community, to provide professional development and financial support to young artists and managers at the beginning of their careers.
-Opera Talents for Change offers opportunities such as concerts, community events, roles in theatrical productions, workshops, coaching, and international networking.
+The Rites of Spring Music Festival, in collaboration with Stony Brook University, has launched a new initiative Talents for Change: Music, Management, and Community, to provide professional development and financial support to young artists and managers at the beginning of their careers.
+Talents for Change offers opportunities such as concerts, community events, roles in theatrical productions, workshops, coaching, and international networking.
 Young talents have the chance to develop their skills, exercise leadership and management abilities, improve performance endurance, and expand their repertoire.
+Talents for Change nominated in 2026 three Ambassadors for change: Sunmi Han, pianist, music coordinator & educator; Michaela Larsen, mezzo soprano, stage director & vocal coach; Michael Owen Doods, pianist, composer, & music coordinator

-Another exciting long-term collaboration is announced with Sylvester Manor on Shelter Island, presenting All That Remains, a new artistic creation in the form of a multidisciplinary work based on Steve Wick's publication, which commemorates the historic presence of the African American community on Long Island.
+Another exciting long-term collaboration is announced with Sylvester Manor on Shelter Island, presenting All That Remains, All That Remains – Opera is a powerful journey through memory, love, and what endures beyond loss.
+With dramatic voices and haunting melodies, it captures the beauty of what remains when everything else fades.
+A new artistic creation based on Steve Wick's publication, which commemorates the historic presence of the African American community on Long Island.

 For our piano lovers, we will renew the incredible success of PianoRites with three events in August at the extraordinary barn at McCall Preserve.
 Three extraordinary pianists will lead us on a transformative journey that combines music, nature, and the experience of place.